 That stands in stark contrast to how alcohol is consumed.
 No one thinks twice about having a glass of wine or a beer on the dock while the kids play in the water, but clearly a lot of people do not feel the same way about cannabis.
 Ironically, it is legal to consume cannabis while walking down the street, while doing the same with a beer would get you with a fine.
 But legal or not, there is clearly a significant stigma associated with public consumption of cannabis.

-Until cannabis can escape the stoner stigma that was originally used to support prohibition, it will be an uphill battle to expand the market.
+Until cannabis and cannabis beverages can escape the stoner stigma that was originally used to support prohibition, it will be an uphill battle to expand the market.
 It is the industry’s biggest growth blocker.

 To learn more about how Canadians perceive cannabis, in general, and relative to beer, wine, spirits, tobacco and vaping in particular, download our free report Cannabis Chronicles: Canadian’s Perceptions of Cannabis.
 To learn more about how Maru/Matchbox can help you better understand the cannabis current and potential consumer contact me.